FunHaver/Bundle/README.md

 # Bundle
-A deployable bundling platform for independant publishers.
+A deployable bundling platform for independent publishers.

 ## Usage
 From an end user's perspective, they would need to do the following: